weaviate/weaviate-io/_posts/blog/2022-10-18-Image-Search-Application-with-Weaviate-and-Python-Flask.md

 ![Weaviate Dogs](/img/blog/image-search-application-with-weaviate-and-python-flask/weaviate-dogs1.jpg)

 ## Flask Application
-Flask is a web application framework written in Python.
+[Flask](https://flask.palletsprojects.com/en/2.2.x/){:target="_blank"} is a web application framework written in Python.
 Using Flask is a quick and easy way to build a web application, so we will use it in this guide.

 ### Application File
 First, we will need to create our Flask application and connect it to our Weaviate client.